diego-astu/us-border-crossings/README.md

     * I have one duplicate in this list, because I force the default format ("%m/%d/%Y %H:%M:%S %p") to be at index 0.

 ## src/define_functions.py
-* my_round(num_in, round_to = 0):
+* my_round(num_in):
    * Turns out Python does banker's rounding as opposed to rounding to the nearest integer.
-That was a fun thing to learn...
    * This simple function performs rounding to the nearest integer
    * If twice num_in is a whole number, return ceil(num_in); else round()
 * CleanWhitespace(string_in):